 Adopt vines from the farm "Château Lamothe-Cissac" in Cissac (Francia) and receive your harvest in the form of red wine Fabre Nature Cabernet Sauvignon AOC Haut-Médoc at home.
 Jean-Hubert will take care of your adoption and take its picture.
 Also, you will be able to download the adoption certificate and, if you wish, plan your visit to the farm.
-You do not enter into any long-term commitment: once you receive your harvest and you enjoyed the experience, you may decide to renew and extend the adoption.
+You do not enter into any long-term commitment: Although your adoption will be renewed automatically, you will always be informed in advance and may decide to cancel your adoption at any time as long as the preparation has not yet begun.
 This wine was tasted by professional wine tasters that collaborate with CrowdFarming and received __91__ out of 100 possible points.

 Adopt vines from our farm in Cissac (Francia).
 During the process of adoption you can choose a name which we will use to identify your vines.
 You adopt 3 vines from a Cabernet Sauvignon plot of land on our historical farm, Château Lamothe-Cissac.
 This plot of 4 hectares was planted in 2000, just in front of the castle.
 The variety is the Cabernet Sauvignon, which is the most common variety in the Medoc area.
 It is well adapted to our region because it grows well on gravel soils.
 And in the Médoc, thanks to its location between the Atlantic Ocean and the Gironde river, gravels are the main element in the soil.
 In order to produce PDO Haut-Médoc wine, we have to respect some strict technical specifications.
 Of course, the first and most important one is the location of the vineyard: it has to be part of the 4,500 hectares included in this appellation.
 Then, some rules like a minimum of plants per hectares, the yield per plant have to be respected.
 On average, a Cabernet Sauvignon grape bunch weighs 150 g.
 With 8 bunches per plant, one plant produces one bottle of wine.
 Since the harvest year 2016, the farm is certified High Environmental Value – Level 3.
 This means that we are taking care of the biodiversity in our vineyard, we protect the local species and we reduce our energy consumption.
 We do not use anymore weedkillers, all the soils are cultivated by mechanical tools.
 This certification is the result of several years of work on these different points.
 The productive life of vines is around 60 years.
 For as long as you want to keep it and we can continue taking care of it, you can renew your adoption year after year.
 If your vines die, we will replace them with no additional cost and assuring the delivery of your harvest from others.